Mazen7676/RMX2040-full-guide/README.md

 8. Type in the cmd window on your laptop: `fastboot erase metadata` and `fastboot erase system`.
 9. Type `fastboot reboot recovery`.
 10. Click Install, go to ROM img file location, click it and swipe
+11. Click Wipe - Format Data - type "yes" - Enter (Don't if installing GApps or flashing refused).
+12. Click Home - Reboot - System (Don't if installing GApps or flashing refused).

 **if it refuses, try this:**

-12. Click Home button, Install, go to PBRP zip file location, click it, and swipe.
+11. Click Home button, Install, go to PBRP zip file location, click it, and swipe.
-13. Click Home button - Reboot - Recovery.
+12. Click Home button - Reboot - Recovery.
-14. You should be in PBRP now (TWRP doesn't allow ROMs other than RMX2040).
+13. You should be in PBRP now (TWRP doesn't allow ROMs other than RMX2040).
-15. Click Install, go to ROM img file location, click it and swipe
+14. Click Install, go to ROM img file location, click it and swipe
+19. Click Wipe - Format Data - type "yes" - Enter (Don't if installing GApps or it didn't work).
+20. Click Home - Reboot - System (Don't if installing GApps or flashing didn't work).

 **if that also didn't work, try this:**

-16. Click Advanced - ADB Sideload, check Wipe Dalvik Cache and Wipe Cache, and swipe.
+15. Click Advanced - ADB Sideload, check Wipe Dalvik Cache and Wipe Cache, and swipe.
-17. Type in the cmd on your computer: `adb sideload [zip-file-name-of-installed-os.zip]` (don't include the square brackets).
+16. Type in the cmd on your computer: `adb sideload [zip-file-name-of-installed-os.zip]` (don't include the square brackets).
-18. If it says on the PC it failed at 48% or something similar, it's okay.
+17. If it says on the PC it failed at 48% or something similar, it's okay.
 Just check the phone to see if it says it's successful.
-19. Click Cancel - Home
+18. Click Cancel - Home
-20. Click Wipe - Format Data - type "yes" - Enter (Don't if installing GApps).
+19. Click Wipe - Format Data - type "yes" - Enter (Don't if installing GApps).
-21. Click Home - Reboot - System (Don't if installing GApps).
+20. Click Home - Reboot - System (Don't if installing GApps).

 **Installing GApps or FOSSApps (optional):**